Gallilus/icospheremesh-gdextension/README.md

 # IcoSphereMesh
-It is a symmetric sphere where the `Subdivisions` determine the resolution of thy polygons.
+It is a symmetric sphere where the `Subdivisions` determine the resolution of the polygons.
 While the default sphere is using `Radial Segments` and `Rings`.
 This difference is most notable in the high polygon count on the poles.

 ## Creating your own GDExtension?
 For this extension, I started by using [godot-cpp-template](https://github.com/godotengine/godot-cpp-template).